Summer Financial Aid

 You can expect to receive your aid disbursement four days prior to the start of your earliest summer class provided you are meeting eligibility requirements to receive financial aid.

-For example, if you are taking one 3-unit class during the summer Pre-Session starting on May 11 and one 3-unit class during the second 7-week session starting on July 1, your aid will be released to your Bursar student account on May 9.
+For example, if you are taking one 3-unit class during the summer Pre-Session starting on May 9 and one 3-unit class during the five week first session starting on June 9, your aid will be released to your Bursar student account on May 15.

 To ensure you receive your disbursement, you should also check that you are enrolled in the minimum number of summer units required and complete any UAccess Student Center to-do items as soon as possible.
 Learn more about our General Disbursement Policy and view summer session dates on the Office of the Registrar website